xw321/nba-all-star-voting/README.md

-# nba-all-star-voting
+# NBA All-Star Voting

 Project 2 for Web Development course(CS5610) in Northeastern University, Silicon Valley (Spring 2019 semester).
 You can find the couse web page [here](http://johnguerra.co/classes/webDevelopment_spring_2019/ "CS-5610 Web Development Spring 2019").

 # Description
-A very simple MERN(Mongo, Express, React, Node) App that mimics NBA All star voting.
+A very simple MERN(Mongo, Express, React, Node) App that mimics NBA All-star voting.

-User can use this app to upvote/downte a player, and search for a player by name, or sort players by votes, name, postion.
+User can use this app to upvote/downte a player, and search for a player by name, or sort players by votes, name, postion, and age.

-All vote update and querry results would dispkay in real-time
+All vote update and querry results would display in real-time.

-The backend is in the routes folder, and the frontend that lays on the [front](./front) folder
+The backend is in the ```routes``` folder, and the frontend that lays on the [```front```](./front) folder

 # Requires